 A cleaning fee of $100 and a deposit of $200 are required of each tenant to rent a house.
-Once the residents have checked out, the cleaning fee is used to deep clean carpets and to clean the house professionally.
+Once the residents have checked out, the cleaning fee is used to clean the house professionally, and shampoo carpets if needed.
 The deposit is used to make any repairs necessary.
 Residents will receive the remainder of their deposit after check-out.

 Early Termination of Rental Agreement